coverlet-coverage/coverlet/README.md

   --exclude-by-attribute  Attributes to exclude from code coverage.
   --merge-with            Path to existing coverage result to merge.
   --use-source-link       Specifies whether to use SourceLink URIs in place of file system paths.
+  --single-hit            Specifies whether to limit code coverage hit reporting to a single hit for each location.
 ```

 #### Code Coverage